future caps learn to play presented by world wide technology

-Learn to Play is a program that provides a unique opportunity for families to join the hockey community and for participants to develop fundamental skills to help them succeed both on and off the ice.
+The Future Caps Learn to Play program presented by World Wide Technology provides a unique opportunity for families to join the hockey community and for participants to develop fundamental skills to help them succeed both on and off the ice.
 Created jointly by the National Hockey League Players’ Association (NHLPA) and the National Hockey League (NHL).
 Learn to Play’s goal is to inspire youth and welcome more families into the hockey community.

 Frequently Asked Questions